City of Livermore website

 There are several solutions to cat nuisance problems, try speaking with the cat's owner.
 Ask if they supply the cat with a litter box.
 In "sandbox" areas the feces should be removed.
 When you prune your roses or blackberry bushes, leave the cuttings, sharp thorns and all, in the area the cats frequent, or Scatter Cayenne Pepper in the area.
 You could try citrus, cats do not like the smell.
 Scatter lemon and orange peels in the area.
 Coffee grounds are supposed to ward off cats, try sprinkling it in the affected area.

-The Livermore Police Department Animal Control takes charge of picking up dead animals within the Livermore City limits.
-To report a dead animal please call 371-4987.
+The Livermore Police Department Animal Services takes charge of picking up dead animals within the Livermore City limits.
+To report a dead animal please call (925) 371-4987.

-Owned dead animals can be picked up by Livermore Police Department Animal Control for a fee of $117.00.
-Other options are to contact your local veterinarian, or the East County Shelter.
-The East County Shelter's number is 803-7040.
+Owned dead animals can be picked up by Livermore Police Department Animal Services for a fee of $117.00.
+Other options are to contact your local veterinarian, or the East Bay SPCA.
+The East Bay SPCA's number is (925) 479-9670.

-The Livermore Police Department Animal Control has a number to respond to emergency incidents such as bite cases or injured animals that occur before and after normal office hours.
-For emergency assistance, the number is 371-4987.
+The Livermore Police Department Animal Services has a number to respond to emergency incidents, such as bite cases or injured animals, that occur before and after normal office hours.
+For emergency assistance, the number is (925) 371-4987.

-If your pet is injured the nearest Veterinary Emergency clinic is located at:
+If your pet is injured, the nearest Emergency Veterinary Clinic locations are:

 Tri-Valley Animal Emergency Center